andres-vidal/wyeworks-interview-exercise/README.md

 ---

 Execute `python3 main.py` in root folder.
-Optional argument `-d` deletes previously generated boards (with "Bob Dylan Discography" in their name).
+Optional argument `-d` deletes previously generated boards (with "Bob Dylan Discography" in their name) before creating the new one.